llmariner/llmariner/hack/mlflow/README.md

 ## Install

-Run `./deploy.sh` to deploy Mlflow.
+Run `./deploy.sh` to deploy MLflow.

 Run the following commands to get credentials.